kolide/fleet/docs/README.md

 - If you are interested in accessing the Kolide REST API in order to programmatically interact with your osquery installation, please see the [API Documentation](./api/README.md).
 - Finally, if you're interested in interacting with the Kolide source code, you will find information on modifying and building the code in the [Development Documentation](./development/README.md).

 If you have any questions, please don't hesitate to [File a GitHub issue](https://github.com/kolide/fleet/issues) or [join us on Slack](https://osquery-slack.herokuapp.com/).
+You can find us in the `#kolide` channel.